roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_2/ReadMe.md

 ![alt text][pic36]

 6\.
 Go back to your on-prem server where you set the trace node to log info.
-Open the logger file and you will see the results of the on-prem flow running.
+Goto /home/student/tmp from a terminal window and enter **gedit logger.out** and you will see the results of the on-prem flow running.

 ![alt text][pic37]
 ![alt text][pic38]